pieroproietti/penguins-eggs/README.md

 > To explore the code implementation of the `eggs autocomplete` command, you can refer to the [@oclif/plugin-autocomplete](https://github.com/oclif/plugin-autocomplete/blob/v1.3.8/src/commands/autocomplete/index.ts) repository.
 This repository contains the source code responsible for the autocomplete functionality, providing a deeper understanding of its implementation and how it integrates with the penguins-eggs tool.

 ## `eggs calamares`
-The `eggs calamares` command is used to configure, install, or remove the Calamares tool.
+<p align="justify"> The `eggs calamares` command is used to configure, install, or remove the Calamares tool.
 Calamares is a powerful installation framework that simplifies the process of setting up operating systems on various platforms.
-With the `eggs calamares` command, you can easily manage Calamares and its associated tasks.
+With the `eggs calamares` command, you can easily manage Calamares and its associated tasks.</p>

 Here is the usage information for the `eggs calamares` command: